MicroEJ/VEEPortQualificationTools/tests/core/README.rst

 **Configuration**

-In the MicroEJ SDK, import the MicroEJ project `microej-core-validation <./java/microej-core-validation/>`_ from the folder ``tests/core/java``.
+In the MicroEJ SDK, import the MicroEJ project `java-testsuite-runner-core <./java-testsuite-runner-core/>`_ from the folder ``tests/core``.
-Follow the MicroEJ Core Validation `README <./java/microej-core-validation/README.rst>`_ to build and link this MicroEJ Application against the MicroEJ Platform to qualify.
+Follow the MicroEJ Core Validation `README <./java-testsuite-runner-core/README.rst>`_ to build and link this MicroEJ Application against the MicroEJ Platform to qualify.

 **Expected results**

 No error must be thrown when executing this test.
-A typical execution trace is described in the MicroEJ Core Validation `README <./java/microej-core-validation/README.rst>`_
+A typical execution trace is described in the MicroEJ Core Validation `README <./java-testsuite-runner-core/README.rst>`_
 (the visible clock accuracy must be compared manually with an external clock).